 - 1. Watch the Week 10 Introduction video (6 minutes): - 2.
 Watch ONE of the following films (I recommend choosing a film that you have not watched before, if possible).
 When watching the film, your task is to identify at least three scenes that are related to one or more concepts that we have learned about this quarter.
 For each scene that you identify, I recommend that you write down the name of the topic, a brief description of the topic, and a brief description of the scene.
-You may want to use the FILM WORKSHEET to help you. - Office Space (1 hour and 30 minutes) or - The Internship (1 hour and 59 minutes) - 3.
-Optional for entrance into Random EC: Answer the film comprehension check questions by Sunday, December 13th at 11pm - 4.
+You may want to use the FILM WORKSHEET to help you. - Office Space (1 hour and 30 minutes) or - The Internship (1 hour and 59 minutes): - o Part 1 (13 minutes) - o Part 2 (1 hour & 21 minutes) - o Part 3 (20 minutes) - 3.
+Optional for entrance into Random EC: Answer the film comprehension check questions by Sunday, March 19th at 11pm - 4.
 Watch Final exam review videos: - 4a.
 Part 1: Review Game #1 (12 minutes) - 4b.
 Part 2: Review Game #2 (15 minutes) - 5.
-Optional for entrance into Random EC: Complete Final Exam Review Videos comprehension check questions by Sunday, December 13th at 11pm - 6.
-Optional for entrance into Random EC: Attend one of the Week 10 discussion sections, where students will be giving presentations about their term papers. - 7.
-Write at least one original message board post before Thursday, December 10th at 11pm and at least one reply message board post before Sunday, December 13th at 11pm - 8.
-Submit Small Assignment #3 before Sunday, December 13th at 11pm - 9.
-Optional: Submit Extra Credit Article Summaries before Sunday, December 13th at 11pm. - 9.
+Optional for entrance into Random EC: Complete Final Exam Review Videos comprehension check questions by Sunday, March 19th at 11pm - 6.
+Optional for entrance into Random EC: Attend one of the Week 10 discussion sections on Tuesday or Wednesday, where students will be giving presentations about their term papers. - 7.
+Write at least one original message board post before Thursday, March 16th at 11pm and at least one reply message board post before Sunday, March 19th at 11pm - 8.
+Submit Small Assignment #3 before Sunday, March 19th at 11pm - 9.
+Optional: Submit Extra Credit Article Summaries before Sunday, March 19th at 11pm. - 10.
 Watch the Week 10 Wrap-Up Video (2 minutes)